llvdl/ExampleSymfony2Application/README.md

 Installation
 ------------
-Run `composer install` to install the dependencies.
+Run `php composer.phar install` to install the dependencies.

 Set up the database
 -------------------